Glassheart: Songs and lyrics

 "Un Love Me", a song described by Smith as "radio friendly" and "a classic Leona Lewis record", appears as the second track.
 It was written by Smith, Bonnie McKee and Kelly Sheehan; McKee's previous credits include songs for Katy Perry and Britney Spears, while Sheehan is most noted for collaborating with Mariah Carey.
 Upon reviewing the album, critics also praised its cridentials as a single.
 It is built around guitar riffs and "thudding bass beats" while vocals are in falsetto.
 Critics compared the song to work by Indie band Snow Patrol.
 "Lovebird" is a midtempo ballad which uses an organ-based introduction, similar to that used in Lewis's debut single "Bleeding Love", and is then layered with piano melodies in the chorus which critics compared to those used in Lewis's single "Better in Time".
 An up-tempo dubstep and drum and bass-inspired song, "Come Alive" written and produced by Smith with co-writing from Lewis and Swedish songwriter Ina Wroldsen features as the fourth song.
 Lewis commented that the song had a dark tone and energy.
 Critics noted the song's heavy electronic production which includes a techno breakdown towards the end.

-"Fireflies" is a gospel-pop song which was written and produced by Cragie Dodds from indie-rock outfit One Eskimo.
+"Fireflies" was written and produced by Cragie Dodds from indie-rock outfit One Eskimo.
 The track opens with a "rotating piano riff" while during the verses and choruses Lewis' vocals are joined by a strings orchestra, all of which critics noted while pointing to the strong gospel influences.
 "I to You" is another song written by Sandé and produced by Loco.
 It is driven by a string instrument-led melody, which was performed by the orchestral collective Wired Strings and arranged by Rosie Danvers.
 "Shake You Up", was noted by critics as a "modern remake" of an '80s pop song with strong elements of bubblegum pop.
 It was written by Rodney "Darkchild" Jerkins and British singer-songwriter Olivia Waithe (also known as Livvi Franc).
 Critics noted that "Shake You Up" starts with a vocal interlude from Lewis, who asks "Can you turn the music up a little bit please?"
 The production, helmed by Darkchild, uses synths and a midtempo "80's pop" melody.
 Critics compared it to the early work of the late American entertainer Whitney Houston.
 "Stop the Clocks" returns to the electronic production present on much of the album, but according to critics it was a "lighter instrumental production" that could have been taken from Lewis' last album Echo (2009).